 - Happosai and Ranma have been shown to be able to steal underclothes (or objects hidden within them) while the people were still wearing them.

-- from Urusei Yatsura:
+- From Urusei Yatsura:

-- Beautiful Dreamer movie: Ataru Moroboshi steals the top to Lum's bikini outfit from 20 feet or so away, pulling it from his pants of all places, to distract her long enough for him to tag her horns.
+- Beautiful Dreamer movie: Ataru Moroboshi steals the top to Lum's bikini outfit from 20 or so feet away, pulling it from his pants of all places, to distract her long enough for him to tag her horns.

 - In the anime series, Ataru steals Lum's bikini by using a sticky dart gun to latch onto and pull off her Fur Bikini top.
 When the ashamed oni dives at him to retrieve it, he outmaneuvers her and grabs her horns from behind, as she's too distracted to think about flying away from him.

-- In the Franco-Belgian comic Ach!lle Talon, kleptomaniac Toussaint Glinglin is able to steal absolutely everything, including people's clothes while talking to them, or the whole display of a shop he passed by.
+- In the Franco-Belgian comic Achille Talon, kleptomaniac Toussaint Glinglin is able to steal absolutely everything, including people's clothes while talking to them, or the whole display of a shop he passed by.
 He even mentions having inadvertently stolen bells while visiting churches.

 - The Black Knight: Arpin Lusene, the Black Knight, from Don Rosa's Disney comics, is an Affectionate Parody of Arsène Lupin as well as Gentleman Thieves in general.
 He casually steals a man's socks while he's wearing them, the bullets from a museum guard's gun and a viking ship.
 While naked.
 He also stole the filament from a camera's flash bulb.
 While the camera was in the cameraman's hands.
 At exactly the same time, he stole another reporter's underwear.
 For context, the reporters were inquiring about Lusene's Black Knight persona, when a cameraman tries to take a picture of Lusene.
 The very next panel, Lusene is holding the filament and the other guy's underpants while denying being the Magnificent Black Knight, the world-famous master thief.
+In spite of all this, he eventually decides to fake his last grand impossible theft — to disintegrate Scrooge's money while having everyone think he stole it, because carrying it all away would be, well, impossible.
+And for an encore when he is finally caught and handcuffed while naked to prevent him from escaping using hidden lockpicks or such, he then picks the lock on the handcuffs with one of his mustache hairs.

 - In the promotional one-shot for Loki: Agent of Asgard the eponymous mischief god stole a key from the Red Skull's pocket... in his supervillain lair, and he didn't even notice until Loki was long gone despite his telepathy.
 And in the "Last Days" arc stole and pocketed the Ragnarök.